andrew/engines/one/01_slide.md

 # you'd be home by now #

 !SLIDE bullets incremental
-# What? #
+# What's an engine? #

-* a distinct piece of functionality
+* Rails 3 plugin
-* packaged as a gem
+* Packaged as a gem
-* mounted inside of a rails app
+* Mounted inside of a rails app
+* Self-contained functionality

+!SLIDE smbullets incremental
+# Should I use engines? #

+* Do you use rails?
+* Do you have similar/shared functionality in multiple apps?
-* rails 3
+* Do you create new rails apps often?
+* Have you ever wanted to version just part of your app?
+* Are you webscale?

 !SLIDE smbullets incremental
 # Speed up developmet #